+How many of the renewal project applications are first time renewals for which the first operating year has not expired yet?

+How many renewal project application APRs were reviewed by the CoC as part of the local CoC competition project review, ranking, and selection process for the FY 2016 CoC Program Competition?

 How many renewal project applications were submitted in the FY 2016 CoC Program Competition?

-How many of the renewal project applications are first time renewals for which the first operating year has not expired yet?
-1 How many renewal project application APRs were reviewed by the CoC as part of the local CoC competition project review, ranking, and selection process for the FY 2016 CoC Program Competition?
-4 Percentage of APRs submitted by renewing projects within the CoC that were reviewed by the CoC in the 2016 CoC Competition?
-100.00%
+Percentage of APRs submitted by renewing projects within the CoC th Competition? at were reviewed by the CoC in the 2016 CoC 100.00%

-1F-2 - In the sections below, check the appropriate box(es) for each selection to indicate how project applications were reviewed and ranked for the FY 2016 CoC Program Competition.
-Written documentation of the CoC's publicly announced Rating and Review procedure must be attached.
+1F-2 - In the sections below, chec selection to indicate how project ap for the FY 2016 CoC Program Comp CoC's publicly announced Rating and plications were reviewed etition.
+Written documer d and ranked ntation of the

 Performance outcomes from APR reports/HMIS:

 % permanent housing exit destinations X

 % increases in income X

 Monitoring criteria:

 Utilization rates X

 Drawdown rates X

-Frequency or Amount of Funds Recaptured by HUD X
+Frequency or Amount of Funds Recaptured by HUD Х

-Need for specialized population services: FY2016 CoC Application Page 14 09/07/2016
+Need for specialized population services:

+FY2016 CoC Application Page 14 09/12/2016

-Youth X
+Youth х

-Victims of Domestic Violence X
+Victims of Domestic Violence х

-Families with Children X
+Families with Children Х

-Persons Experiencing Chronic Homelessness X
+Persons Experiencing Chronic Homelessness х

-Veterans X
+Veterans х

 None: